Theria: Evolution

-A recent review of the Southern Hemisphere Meosozoic mammal fossil record has argued that triosphenic mammals arose in the Southern Hemisphere during the Early Jurassic, around 50 million years prior to the clade's earliest undisputed appearance in the Northern Hemisphere.
+A 2022 eview of the Southern Hemisphere Mesozoic mammal fossil record has argued that tribosphenic mammals arose in the Southern Hemisphere during the Early Jurassic, around 50 million years prior to the clade's earliest undisputed appearance in the Northern Hemisphere.

 Molecular data suggests that therians may have originated even earlier, during the Early Jurassic.
-Therian mammals began to diversify 10-20 million years before dinosaur extinction.
+Therian mammals began to diversify 10–20 million years before the dinosaur extinction.

 Taxonomy

 The rank of "Theria" may vary depending on the classification system used.
 The textbook classification system by Vaughan et al. (2000) gives the following: